tiry/nuxeo-helm-chart/README.md

  - deploy Nuxeo Enhanced Viewer in multi-tenants mode
     - see [nev](nev) folder and associated [ReadMe](nev/ReadMe.md)

-The diagram below provides a logical overview of the deployed
+The diagram below provides a logical overview of the deployed pods and services.
 ![Multitenant K8S deployment overview](img/k8s-mt-overview.png)

 ## Docker image and Nuxeo plugins

 To make testing easier, we use the image built by the code in [nuxeo-tenant-test-image](https://github.com/tiry/nuxeo-tenant-test-image).

-The provided Package contains:
+In addition to a Nuxeo Server + WebUI, some custom packages are provided:
  - a [dummy plugin](https://github.com/tiry/nuxeo-tenant-test-image/tree/master/plugins/plugin-core) to visually identify tenants from the login screen
  - [custom metrics reporter](https://github.com/tiry/nuxeo-tenant-test-image/tree/master/plugins/k8s-hpa-metrics) that tags the metric to emnable usage by HPA
  - [http session extender](https://github.com/tiry/nuxeo-tenant-test-image/tree/master/plugins/nuxeo-extended-session) to allow to scale out/down without being disconnected